Goto Chapter: Top 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 Bib Ind

 Fundamental domain for a Bianchi group Fundamental domain for a Bianchi group

-There is just a single orbit of cusps in this example, the orbit containing , since Q(sqrt-163) is a principle ideal domain and hence has trivial class group.
+There is just a single orbit of cusps in this example, the orbit containing , since Q(sqrt-163) is a principal ideal domain and hence has trivial class group.

 A fundamental domain for G_-33 is visualized using the following commands.